 How does it feel to have won the London International Youth Science Forum prize at the Big Bang Fair?

-How did you get involved in the Nuffield Bursary Programme and why did you want to take part in the programme?
+How did you get involved in the Nuffield Research Placements Programme and why did you want to take part in the programme?